 If you haven't already done so, sign in to the Preview portal.

 Click your VM on the Startboard.
-If you need to find it, click Browse and then click Virtual machines.
-Then select your VM from the list.
+If you need to find it, click Browse > Virtual machines.
+Then, select your VM from the list.

-Type the user name and password of the administrative account on the virtual machine, and then click OK.
+Type the user name and password you created when you created the virtual machine, and then click OK.

 Click Yes to verify the identity of the virtual machine.